djdrysdale/digital-garden/notes/A scene comprises large-scale and small-scale structures.md

 ## Small-scale structure
 The small scale structure of the scene facilitates execution of the actual paragraphs within the scene.
 These comprise what Dwight Swain calls "motivation-reaction units" (MRUs).
 MRUs are written by alternating between a motivation—an external, tangible objective that the character can see, feel, smell, taste, or touch—followed by a reaction, which is internal and subjective.

+The small structure follows this pattern.
+- Feeling
+- Reflex
+- Rational action and/or speech

 The reaction operates on a different time scale than the motivation; structure it in terms of the fastest time scale to the slowest: feeling, reflex, rational action.
 Some of these might be left out, but there must be at least one and if there are multiples they must be presented in the correct order.

 After the reaction should come another motivation.

 Each scene and sequel is a series of MRUs.

 ---